-Project activities for the waterline and PRV installations would create temporary disturbance in the El Dorado County ROW of Pioneer Trail.
-As shown in Figure 8 Stream Environment Zone (SEZ) is located within the project area.
-While the area is designated as SEZ no impact to the sensitive area will occur as the pipeline will be within the road prism, and now channels or flowing water is located in the SEZ area.
-The inclusion of Best Management Practices to control erosion will limit the potential for sediments to drain into SEZ.
-Therefore, no impact to SEZs will occur as a result of the proposed Project.
+As shown in Figure 7, Stream Environment Zone (SEZ) is located within the Project area along Angora Creek and the meadow at Lake Tahoe Blvd.
+The SEZ mapped on Apache Ave has been developed.
+Construction activities are limited to within the roadway, and the inclusion of Best Management Practices to control erosion will limit the potential for sediments to drain into SEZ.
+Therefore, impacts to SEZs from the proposed Project would be less than significant.

-C) No Impact
+C) Less than Significant Impact